30 top things to do in York with teenagers

 The York City Walls

 You can easily walk the York City Walls and see so much of the city.
-You do need to be aware in some places there are no railings so you do need to be careful.
+You do need to be aware there are no railings in some places, so you need to be careful.

-You will find some of the most preserved Town Gates (or bars) in Britain around these walls as well.
+Around these walls, you will also find some of Britain’s most preserved Town Gates (or bars).
 They are a sight to see, and there are signs on the stairs leading up to them of what the gate is called and its history.

-The York City Walls is a designated public footpath and is open to the public for free.
-The walk is approximately 2.5 miles long and takes around 2 hours to complete.
+The York City Walls is a designated public footpath open to the public for free.
+The walk is approximately 2.5 miles long and takes around 2 hours.
 It is recommended to wear comfortable shoes and to check the weather forecast in advance, as some sections of the walk can be steep and slippery in wet weather.

-*In the Monk Bar you will find the Richard the III experience.
-This is not a free exhibition but it is a great way to learn about the Wars of the Roses and the impact it had on York.
-In the Micklegate Bar is the Henry the VII Experience.
+*In the Monk Bar, you will find the Richard the III experience.
+This is not a free exhibition but a great way to learn about the Wars of the Roses and its impact on York.
+In the Micklegate Bar is the Henry VII Experience.

 Museum Gardens